-Heat the oven to 325 F (165 C/Gas 3).
-Line a large baking pan or roasting pan with foil.
+Heat the oven to 325 F (165 C/Gas 3) and line a large baking pan or roasting pan with foil.

 Increase the oven temperature to 350 F (180 C/Gas 4).

-Replace the honey with maple syrup or brown sugar, if desired, or use apricot preserves.
+- Replace the honey with maple syrup, brown sugar, or apricot preservesif desired.

-Grilled Ribs - Bake the ribs in the oven and make the sauce.
-Instead of basting and baking the ribs uncovered, take the ribs out of the oven and finish them on the grill over medium coals.
-Grill the ribs until tender, about 20 to 30 minutes, turning frequently and basting with the honey garlic sauce.
+- For Grilled Ribs: Bake the ribs in the oven and make the sauce as directed in the recipe.
+Instead of basting and baking the ribs uncovered, however, take them out of the oven and finish them on the grill over medium coals.
+Grill the ribs until tender, about 20–30 minutes, turning frequently and basting with the honey garlic sauce.